YonghuiDong/Miso_example/README.md

 #### (3) Second filtering

-Next, Miso searches for the isotopologue sets according to the defined labeling patterns with pre-defined retention time and mass error windows .
+Next, Miso searches for the isotopologue sets according to the defined labeling patterns.

 (3.1) Group C was fed with four H2 labeled tyrosine (Figure 1).
 Here we are interested in detecting molecules labeled with 4, 3 or 2 H2 (n11 = 4, n12 = 2).